mdyzma/aws-quick-start-HOWTO/markdown/aws-root-account.md

 ![user-details](images//details.png)

-Provide company phone number rather than a personal cell phone.
+Provide company phone numbers rather than a personal cell phone.
 Configuring a root account with an individual email address or a personal phone number can make your account insecure.

 You receive an email to confirm that your account is created.
 You can sign in to your new account using the email address and password you registered with.
 However, you can't use AWS services until you finish activating your account.